pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     ;; Additional
     ;; (empty)

-Follow-up example in {{delegi-example}} explains ultimate meaning of this response.
+Follow-up example in {{delegi-example}} explains the ultimate meaning of this response.

 ## DELEGI Interpretation {#delegi-example}

-In the examples above, test.
+In the examples above, the test.
 DELEG record uses indirection and points to other domain names with DELEGI, A, and AAAA records.
-During resolution, a resolver will gradually build set of nameservers to contact, as defined in {{slist}}.
+During resolution, a resolver will gradually build set of name servers to contact, as defined in {{slist}}.

-To visualize end result of this process we represent full set of nameservers in form of a 'virtual' DELEG RRset.
+To visualize end result of this process we represent full set of name servers in form of a 'virtual' DELEG RR set.

     test.
 DELEG server-ipv4=198.51.100.1
     test.
 DELEG server-ipv4=203.0.113.1
     test.
 DELEG server-ipv6=2001:DB8::6666
     test.
 DELEG server-ipv6=3fff::2
-    ; IPv6 address 3fff::33 was de-duplicated (input RRsets listed it twice) test.
+    ; IPv6 address 3fff::33 was de-duplicated (input RR sets listed it twice) test.
 DELEG server-ipv6=3fff::33

 Implementations are free to use arbitrary representation for this data as it is not directly exposed via DNS protocol.

 # Acknowledgments
 {:numbered="false"}